-CHAIRMAN: Can you give corresponding figures for the salaries-
+The CHAIRMAN: Can you give corresponding figures for the salaries - 1939 wage rates?

-SIR HENRY GURNEY: They are given on Page 735 going back to 1939, for Arabs and Jews.
+Sir HENRY GURNEY: They are given on Page 735 going back to 1939, for Arabs and Jews.

-CHAIRMAN: So it seems that the wages for Arab labor could have risen in the same proportion?
+The CHAIRMAN: So it seems that the wages for Arab labour could have risen in the same proportion?